 - CFSD 544 Health and Illness in Families (3) (Prerequisite: CFSD 540) - Fall quarter, online asynchronous

-Candidates will complete 12 months of fieldwork in an approved medical or health-related clinical setting during their second year in the MFT MS program.
-The experience prepares students to participate as a member of a collaborative team to help support the biopsychosocial-spiritual needs of patients and families.
+In addition to the concentration requirements, Clinical Specialization candidates will complete 12 months of fieldwork in an approved medical or health-related clinical setting during their second year in the MFT MS program.
+The experience prepares students to participate as members of a collaborative team in supporting the biopsychosocial-spiritual needs of patients and families.

 Application Process